zenaro147/GB-LinkCable-Protocol/Gameboy Camera/README.md

 - Cancelling Transfer (pressing B during the picture selection)

 ## Notes
+- The sample contains all communications between the devices, including the confirmations.
-- When the Receiver press A during the Transfer Selection (select if you want to Send or Receive a picture) the Receiver will select the pincture instead the Sender (downloading the Sender album data).
-The sender just need to confirm the transer after selecting the Picture.
+- When the Receiver press A during the Transfer Method Selection (select if you want to Send or Receive a picture) the Receiver will select the pincture instead the Sender (downloading the Sender album data).
+The sender just need to confirm the transer after the Receiver select a Picture.